jeremyzilar/jeremyzilar.com/_pages/talk.md

 ---

+## When we talk

 I often work with organizations that have teams in multiple locations, in different time zones and different countries.

-**When we talk**, it's important that we communicate in a way that is comfortable to you and your team.
+Let's find a way to connect that is comfortable to you and your team.

 - **In-person meetings** — I prefer to meet in Manhattan, near the West Village or the World Trade Center building.
 [Schedule a consult »](https://calendly.com/jeremyzilar/in-person)
 - **Online meetings** — I generally use [Google Hangouts](https://hangouts.google.com/), [ZOOM](https://zoom.us/), or [WhereBy](https://whereby.com/), but am open to using other services.
 [Schedule a consult »](https://calendly.com/jeremyzilar/online)